 Connect GitHub repositories with Jira Service Management

-Changes to Free and Standard plans in Jira Service Management
+Changes to Jira Service Management Free and Standard

-Existing projects in Free and Standard plans will continue to support existing request types and issue types.
+As of October 16, 2024, change management in Jira Service Management has moved from Standard to Premium.
+Existing service projects in Free and Standard will continue to support existing request types and work types.
 Read more about the plan changes.

 You can connect GitHub to your IT service project to track your deployments.
 To map GitHub repositories with your services, you must first setup the GitHub app for Jira.
 Learn how to add GitHub integration to Jira.